os-fpga/Raptor_Tools/Install_Raptor_Artifact/README.md

 ### Install Raptor

-Upon executing the downloaded exe, it will create a folder named as {PREFIX}/RapidSilicon/Raptor/<release> and install binaries inside it.
+Upon executing the downloaded executable, it will create a folder named as {PREFIX}/RapidSilicon/Raptor/<release> and install binaries inside it.

 #### Installing with default options

-With default options, you are allowing the Raptor exe to install all the OS pre requisite and install Raptor in default location i.e. /opt
+With default options, you are allowing the Raptor executable to install all the OS pre requisite and install Raptor in default location i.e. /opt
-Providing any other options except -v | --verbose will have no effect in this case.
+Providing any other options except `-v or --verbose` will have no effect in this case.
-Go to the directory where you have extracted the Raptor exe after downloading and execute it with SUDO/admin account like below
+Go to the directory where you have extracted the Raptor executable after downloading and execute it with SUDO/admin account like below

 ```
 ./Raptor_x.x.run